anzbert/beat_pads/README.md

 ## Known issues

-- Project still using outdated ChangeNotifier in Riverpod state management -> Refactor
+- Project has some state management problems with its buffers.
+Note offs affected and the solution would be a propper refactor of the buffer design

 ## Licence